 By negotiating a lower sales price and concentrating on vehicles that retain the most value, you can shrink the gap between the capitalized cost and the residual value.
 Then, by shopping for the best lease terms, you lower your interest rate.

-An article in Forbes magazine (3-6-89) cautioned those who are trying to decide whether or not to lease to consider more than the advertised monthly fee.
-The article went on to state the following important considerations:
+And, an article in Forbes magazine (3-6-89) cautioned people who are trying to decide whether or not to lease to consider more than the advertised monthly fee.
+The article went on to provide the following important considerations: